What is Reverse Canvas?

 Try to center the canvas the best you can to the frame.
 Staple one corner.
-For the purpose of this tutorial let’s call the first corner the top left corner.
+For this tutorial let’s call the first corner the top left corner.

 Pull the canvas as tight as you can along the top, all the way to the top right corner.
 Staple that corner next.

-I find that pulling and stapling the corners in this fashion does not allow for loose material to be left along the edges.
+I find that pulling and stapling the corners in this fashion does not allow any loose material to remain along the edges.

 Once all 4 corners are stapled you can fill in the length and widths of the canvas with additional staples.
 Before adding staples, make sure to pull the canvas tight at each staple point.

-7. You will notice that I now have surplus material around the edge of the frame.
-This can be cut off with scissors, a sharp blade or by tearing the way we did at the beginning.
+You will notice that I now have surplus material around the edge of the frame.
+This surplus can be cut off with scissors, a sharp blade or by tearing the canvas the way we did above.

 I don’t recommend tearing – this may lead to tearing into the canvas within the framed section.